TAAL-GmbH/taal-client/README.md

 ![Mac1](https://github.com/TAAL-GmbH/taal-client/blob/master/assets/mac1.png)

-In order to still run the application on a please open `Security & Privacy` settings and click on `Open Anyway` as shown in the following picture.
+In order to still run the application, please open `Security & Privacy` settings and click on `Open Anyway` as shown in the following picture.

 ![Mac2](https://github.com/TAAL-GmbH/taal-client/blob/master/assets/mac2.png)

 After that when running the application the following message will be shown.
 This time it has an `Open` button.
-Press this button in order to run the application.
+Press this button to run the application.

 ![Mac3](https://github.com/TAAL-GmbH/taal-client/blob/master/assets/mac3.png)